botpress/readme/docs/Learn/add-a-bot-to-your-website/wix-1.md

 ## Step 1: Get your embed code

 To embed a bot a bot on your Wix website, you need the bot's Webchat embed code.
-You can get the embed code from either the [Studio]() or the [Dashboard]().
+You can get the embed code from either the [Studio]() or your [Webchat settings]().

 ### From the Studio